• Disease Overview

 Intrinsic Theory

-The intrinsic theory attributes the development of amniotic band syndrome to impaired blood flow (circulation) to specific parts of the developing fetus (vascular disruption or compromise).
-The exact, underlying cause(s) of impaired blood flow is unknown.
+The intrinsic theory attributes the features of the amniotic band syndrome to impaired blood flow (circulation) to specific parts of the developing fetus (vascular disruption or compromise).
 In areas where the blood flow is poor, injury occurs to the blood vessel walls of the fetus.
 This leads to bleeding (hemorrhaging) and tissue loss in the affected areas, which in turn results in the varied symptoms associated with the disorder.
 The intrinsic theory attributes the presence of constriction bands as a secondary effect of the impaired blood flow and subsequent damage to the fetus.
-In a 1987 article in the journal, Teratology, Webster, et al. demonstrated this theory of vascular disruption with an intact amnion in animal models.
+In a 1987 article in the journal Teratology, Webster, et al. demonstrated this theory of vascular disruption with an intact amnion in animal models.

-In some cases, specific environmental factors have been identified.
+In some patients, specific environmental factors have been identified.
 In some infants, trauma to the abdominal area during pregnancy or blunt trauma to the placenta seemed to have caused the amniotic band syndrome.

-A few infants have been affected after the performance of a diagnostic technique chorionic villus sampling (CVS), when performed early during pregnancy.
-The prenatal test was performed to detect certain problems in a fetus such as chromosomal abnormalities or certain genetic disorders.
+Some infants have been affected after the performance of a diagnostic technique called chorionic villus sampling (CVS), when performed early (before 10 weeks) during pregnancy.
+This prenatal test is performed to detect certain problems in a fetus such as chromosomal abnormalities or certain genetic disorders.
 During the procedure, tissue is removed from the placenta and certain cells called chorionic villi are studied.
-One estimate of the risk for this occasional risk was 1 in 2,000 CVS procedures.
+In a small number of infants, the CVS procedure produces blood loss, low blood pressure and vascular disruption.
+One estimate of the risk for this occasional risk is 1 in 2,000 CVS procedures.

-It has also been reported that intense uterine contractions caused by a drug known as misoprostol (a prostaglandin E1 analogue) has resulted in amniotic band syndrome.
-Misoprostol is approved by the Food and Drug Administration for the treatment of gastric ulcers.
-However, the drug has been used to induce abortion.
-If the pregnancy continues after the use of misoprostol at 6 to 8 weeks of pregnancy, the infant may have the amniotic band syndrome.
+Intense uterine contractions caused by a drug known as misoprostol (a prostaglandin E1 analogue) has resulted in amniotic band syndrome.
+Misoprostol is approved by the U.S. Food and Drug Administration (FDA) for the treatment of gastric ulcers.
+In addition, misoprostol is used to induce abortion.
+If the pregnancy continues after the use of misoprostol to 6 to 8 weeks of pregnancy, the infant may have the amniotic band syndrome.

-Although genetic factors are believed to play a role in the development of infants with some cases of amniotic band syndrome, the risk of recurrence in a subsequent child is extremely low.
-Most cases of amniotic band syndrome occur sporadically.
-Current, ongoing research into the potential intrinsic factors associated with amniotic band syndrome should reveal more about the complex causes and development of the disorder.
+Although genetic factors are believed to play a role in the development of some cases of amniotic band syndrome, the risk of recurrence in a subsequent child is extremely low.
+Most affected infants have no other affected relatives.

 • < Previous section